-Once you’ve done your core copy, you’ve added your primary keyword and some synonyms in there, you will want to look at Latent Semantic Indexing keyword research.
+Once you’ve done your core copy, you’ve added your primary keyword and some synonyms in there, you will want to look at LSI keywords research.

 LSI is just a fancy way to say “other contextually relevant keywords”.
 It’s consisted of words that are thematically related to your core keyword.

 For example, if my core keyword was “Empire State Building”, some other synonyms for “building” might be “tower”, “skyscraper”, or “high-rise”.

 Latent Semantic Indexing keywords would be words that are thematically related, but not synonyms.

 In the “Empire State Building” case, the relevant keyword suggestions would be keywords like “New York City”, “Guinness Book of World Records”, “sightseeing”, and so on.

 The list of LSI keywords is not related to a building at all, but in all these other pages that are out on the web that are mentioning the Empire State Building, “New York City”, “Guinness Book of World Records”, and “sightseeing” are consistently coming up.

 There’s a thematic relationship between these phrases.